jrlanglois/PersonalSetupScripts/index.md

-# This place is really just hackery for a fast Ubuntu for myself
+# This place is really just hackery for a fast Ubuntu environment for myself

 That's it, really.